pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 * Diffentiate between different configurations of cores and memory, for instance cores designated as performance versus those designated as efficiency cores
 * Have custom plugins to optimize for particular types of workloads.
-These plugins may be built for performance, power reduction, or both.  <br>
+These plugins may be built for performance, power reduction, cpu savings, et cetera.  <br>
   Note:  Currently, there are very limited sets of available topology policies.
 Every new policy must be approved and be lockstep with the Kuberenetes release process.
 * Be able to hot-plug and test new resource managers.
-* Be able to remove some of the complexity with current setup.
+* Be able to remove some of the complexity with current setup and, over time, reduce the amount of code contained within Kubelet.
+Instead, build a library with specific needs.
 * Have a faster path to desired changes, without potentially impacting the core of Kubernetes with every policy change. <br>
   Note that current solutions have been cropping up to allow for resource management